llsdah/SNU_practice/README.md

 - 👋 Hi, I’m @llsdah
-- 👀 I’m interested in Algorithm
+- 👀 I’m interested in ..
-- 🌱 I’m currently learning Java AI, data analysis(?)
+- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on AlgorithmTest(Basic)
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...

 <!---